 The Cold War Contaminates: Viet Nam, Laos and Cambodia

 War also raged on the Indochinese peninsula, beginning in 1946, between U.S.-backed French forces and the Vietnamese.
-The conflict settled into a short quiescent phase in 1954 after an anti-colonial insurgency at the Battle of Dien Bien Phu had purged the last vestiges of French rule.
+The conflict settled into a short quiescent phase in 1954 after an anti-colonial insurgency at Dien Bien Phu had purged the last vestiges of French rule.

 This Vietnamese victory led to the creation of the 17th parallel, which in turn prompted the U.S., under the Cold-War “Domino Theory,” to harden military alliances with the south against the north.
-By 1955—the Cold War inevitably being the lens through which U.S. foreign policy was interpreted—a U.S.-led war broke out in Viet Nam, though the first on-ground troops wouldn’t land there until March of 1965.
+By 1955—the Cold War inevitably being the lens through which U.S. foreign policy was interpreted—a U.S.-led war broke out in Viet Nam.
+The first on-ground troops wouldn’t land there until March of 1965.

 Meanwhile primarily airpower-dominated wars were underway in neighboring Laos and Cambodia.
 Both countries found themselves the targets of an aerial war, the likes of which had never been seen before.